zanemilo/utils/README.md

 # Utils Toolbox

 This repository is a collection of utility components to help streamline development tasks, automate processes, and support machine learning experiments.
-The repository includes modules for logging, error handling, repository initialization, price scraping, ML experiment setup, and more.
+The repository includes modules for logging, error handling, repository initialization, price scraping, ML experiment setup, web development scaffolding, and more.

 ## Table of Contents